cesaroeduardo/pokemonunite-draft-simulation-website/README.md

 Contact
 -------

-If you have any questions or need help with this project, please contact [contato@bepizu.com.br](mailto:contato@bepizu.com.br).
+If you have any questions or need help with this project, please contact [contato@bepizu.com.br](mailto:contato@bepizu.com.br) or enter on our [Community Server](https://discord.gg/J4GyVvRxNe).

 Thank you for your interest in our project!